connervieira/Predator/DOCUMENTATION.md

     - Select a mode by entering the number associated with it in the selection menu.
 3. Set preferences
     - Next Predator will prompt you to set your preferences for this session.
 The settings you are prompted for will change depending on the mode you choose.
 Below are the preference menus you'll see for all modes.
+    - Management mode:
+        - In management mode, you'll only be asked for a root project directory.
+Simply create or select a folder containing the project you'd like to manage, or specify an empty folder to work from a clean state.
+            - Example: `/home/cvieira/Downloads/MyProjectFolder`
     - Pre-recorded mode:
         - First, you'll be asked to set the root project folder.
 Simply create an empty folder, then place your video(s) into it.
 Specify the absolute path to this folder here.
             - Example: `/home/pi/Downloads/MyProjectFolder`